simonxcode/tictactoe-react/README.md

 # tictactoe-react

-The classic paper-and-pencil game written in React.js to demostate fundamental concepts such as components, props and state.
+The classic paper-and-pencil game written in React.
+Concepts utilized were components routing with state and prop declarations.
 Project idea was taken from React tutorial documentation.